awsdocs/amazon-sqs-developer-guide/doc_source/sqs-queue-tags.md

 [![AWS Videos](http://img.youtube.com/vi/https://www.youtube.com/embed/cQhMtYX6HRI?rel=0&amp;controls=0&amp;showinfo=0/0.jpg)](http://www.youtube.com/watch?v=https://www.youtube.com/embed/cQhMtYX6HRI?rel=0&amp;controls=0&amp;showinfo=0)

 You can use cost allocation tags to organize your AWS bill to reflect your own cost structure\.
 To do this, sign up to get your AWS account bill to include tag keys and values\.
-For more information, see [Setting Up a Monthly Cost Allocation Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html#allocation-report) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Setting Up a Monthly Cost Allocation Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html#allocation-report) in the *AWS Billing User Guide*\.

 Each tag consists of a key\-value pair that you define\.
 For example, you can easily identify your *production* and *testing* queues if you tag your queues as follows: